suderman/shelper/README.md

 msg "Updating the system..."
 ```

+###ask

+Pass this a message and it will return true if the user presses y.

 ###source-curl

 Pass this a local file to try to source, and an URL to curl if it